MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_lamp.md

 ## Prepare Kora Files for Installation

 Kora is packaged with two configuration files that must be set up prior to installation: the ".env" file in the main directory and the ".htaccess" file in the "public" subdirectory.
-Both of these come as example files, that need to be copied and renamed, and the ".env" file requires editing in all Kora installations.
+Both of these come as example files that need to be copied and renamed.
+The ".env" file also requires editing in all Kora installations.

 1. Move your prompt location to the "kora" directory.
 If your current location is `/var/www`, then you will use this command:

         cd kora

-    If instead moving to "kora" from the droplet's default initial prompt location, use:
+    If instead moving to "kora" from the droplet's default initial prompt location (the server root), use:

         cd /var/www/kora